Skip to content

 Watch the Sunrise in Alishan

-The Alishan National Scenic Area is in Chiayi County in Central Taiwan.
-The area is well known for its sunrise over a sea of clouds, small gauge Alishan Forest Railway, cherry blossom viewing, and its unique favor Alishan High Mountain Tea.
+The Alishan National Scenic Area is in Chiayi County in central Taiwan.
+It is well known for its sunrise over a sea of clouds, the small gauge Alishan Forest Railway, cherry blossom viewing, and its unique favour, Alishan High Mountain Tea.

 Taiwan